 The United Nations (UN) has a special programme called UNICEF that supports national initiatives aimed at enhancing children's health, nutriti

 PMNRF was instituted in 1948 by Jawaharlal Nehru to assist displaced persons from Pakistan.

 The fund is used to tackle natural calamities like floods, cyclones and earthquakes.
 The fund is also used to help with medical treatment like kidney transplantation, cancer treatment and acid attack.

 The fund consists entirely of public contributions and does not get any bu

 Landslides are simply defined as the mass movement of rock, debris or earth down a slope.
 They often take place in conjunction with earthquakes, floods and volcanoes.

-A prolonged spell of rainfall can cause heavy landslide that can block the flow of river for quite some time.
+A prolonged spell of rainfall can cause a heavy landslides that can block the flow of the river for quite some time.

 The formation of river blocks can cause havoc to the settlements downstream on its bursting.

-In the hilly terrain landslides have been a major and widely spread natural disa
+In the hilly terrain, landslides have been a major and widely spread natu

 How to minimize disaster risk for glacial lake outburst floods (GLOF)